tier4/caret_doc/docs/configuration/background.md

 # Background

-CARET is capable of showing the following 4 latency:
+CARET is mainly capable of showing the following 4 latency:

 - callback latency
 - communication latency (inter-node)